orbeon/orbeon-forms-doc/XForms-~-XBL-~-Parameters.md

 > [[Home]] ▸ [[XForms]] ▸ [[XBL|XForms ~ XBL]]

-A number of component take "parameters" that can be specified by users.
+Some components take "parameters" that can be specified by users of the component.
 Consider the existing date picker component.
 You bind it to a node which contains the date entered by the user, but can also provide a minimum and maximum date.
 We call those min/max dates _parameters_.
 Parameters can be:

 * **Read-only** – they only provide a value to the component, as in the above case of the min/max dates.
 * **Read/write** – the component can update a value stored in a an instance.